 Using Amazon Comprehend, Trek10 trained a custom classifier for content moderation on a unique corpus (text-based) data set, which contained a set of non-profane instances and a set of profane instances.
 All interactions with Comprehend are handled in a serverless fashion using AWS SAM, which ultimately defines AWS Lambda functions.
 Different Lambdas can be used to interact with the Comprehend API and complete tasks such as training new models for custom classifiers or invoking the trained models.
 A SageMaker Jupyter Notebook performs EDA and ETL while Python data science libraries, such as Pandas, explore and clean the code.

 Comprehend can also automatically handle some model evaluation and performance based on accuracy, precision, recall, and more.

 The entire solution is repeatable, has quick business outcomes, and took less than one month to deliver—complete with a pre-trained content moderation classifier.
-The new model successfully flags inappropriate language with 90% accuracy and is continually improving as ChatKitty feeds more corpus data into the model, with the goal is to reaching 98% accuracy soon.
+The new model successfully flags inappropriate language with 90% accuracy and is continually improving as ChatKitty feeds more corpus data into the model, with the goal to reach 98% accuracy soon.

 “I was incredibly surprised that this entire end-to-end solution was built in basically a couple of weeks!” said Nwabuoku.
-“Getting this content moderation put into place, all while we had the time to work on other important features, has been game changing for us.”
+“Getting this content moderation put into place, all while we had the time to work on other important features, has been game-changing for us.”